This Guy Will Teach You How to Make Icelandic Chocolate in His Food Truck [Video]

-Add this to your vacation bucket list.
+Chocolate lovers, add this to your vacation bucket list.

 If you’re planning on visiting Iceland, you might want to stop by Halldór Kristján Sigurðsson’s Chocolate Trailer.
-Sigurðsson has been making chocolate since 1997, and now he’s teaching the art to students out of a small trailer Reykjavík.
+Sigurðsson has been making chocolate since 1997, and now he’s teaching the art to students out of a small food truck in Reykjavík.

 “My goal is to introduce people to the special taste and texture of Icelandic chocolate and to teach everyone easy but professional methods to make high-quality chocolates at home,” Sigurðsson explained to Lonely Planet.

-Earlier this year, he had his small trailer made in the Czech Republic, and soon after began teaching his chocolate making classes to tourists.
+Earlier this year, Sigurðsson had his small trailer custom-made in the Czech Republic, and soon after began teaching his chocolate making classes to tourists.
 During the 60-minute course, students make small chocolates using a mold in the shape of Iceland, which they get to keep.
-Though the class looks like a messy business—splatters of chocolate will make their way on to the table, your apron, and your hands, according to a video introducing the class—you can hardly go wrong taking an intimate chocolate making class on vacation.
+Though the class looks like a messy business—splatters of chocolate will make their way on to the table, your apron, and your hands, according to the video—you can hardly go wrong taking an intimate chocolate making class on vacation.

 “I teach them to do a little chocolate dance and then people learn to make a mouth-watering filling from Icelandic ingredients, including milk chocolate,” he continued.
 “You can even add a drop of Icelandic whisky to the filling according to taste.”